 - Wear gel tubes or toe spreaders/separators

-- Get your shoes specially adjusted for you by a shoemaker
+- Get your shoes specially adjusted by a professional

-A corn doesn't have a “root” like a plant.
-Corns are nothing more than an accumulation of thickened skin that sinks deeper in your foot from outside pressure.
-To relieve the pain, this central and deeper core must be removed.
-Moreover, preventing recurrence is not as simple as “pulling out a weed.”
-To prevent a corn from coming back, it is the source of the pressure or friction that must be addressed.
+Unlike plants, corns don't have a “roots”!
+Corns are simply an accumulation of thickened skin that is pushed into your foot.
+To relieve the pressure, the core of the corn must be removed.
+But preventing recurrence is not as simple as “pulling out a weed.”
+To prevent the corn from returning, the source of the pressure or friction must be addressed.

-Your feet change over the course of your lifetime.
-The ligaments that hold the bones together can loosen, which can cause your feet to become flatter, wider and longer.
-This can cause the loss of uniformity in your plantar pressure points and lead to the formation of plantar corns.
-Also, some foot deformities worsen with time, such as bunions and hammertoes.
+Feet change over the course of a lifetime.
+The ligaments that hold the bones together can loosen, causing your feet to become flatter, wider and longer.
+Plantar foot pressures than become uneven and may cause corns.
+Also, foot deformities, such as bunions and hammertoes, worsen with time.

 And if it was not plantar callus?

 Different conditions may have similar appearance or symptoms: